 Places to Visit in Manali in December

 All the places I listed above can be visited in December with an exception of Rohtang Pass and Lahaul Valley.

 Adventurous Activities in Manali

 Rafting, Paragliding, Trekking, and Camping are some of the most common adventurous activities in Manali.

 Things to do in Manali with Family

-Take a walk on Mall road, drive up to Rohtang Pass, enjoying snow and skiing at at the top of the pass, eat at some of the local restaurants and try some local food.
+Take a walk on Mall road, drive up to Rohtang Pass, enjoying snow and skiing at the top of the pass, eat at some of the local restaurants, and try some local food.
 These are some of the most common things to do with family in Manali.
 If you were visiting in winter months, then enjoying a live snowfall will be on top of the list.
-Even in summer months, there is plenty of snow at top of Rohtang and several snow related sports take place.
+Even in summer months, there is plenty of snow at top of Rohtang and several snow-related sports take place.

 Manali is the best place to experience the Himalayas along with adventure and fun activities; making it a favorite destination for all types of travelers.
 You have to spend several days here to cover all the places and their adjacent beauties.
 If you are short of time, this is a place you should visit again to find more surprises.

 I hope the information above on what to see in Manali was of help.
 If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.